dhellmann/pymotw/PyMOTW/csv/index.rst

 Writing
 =======

-When you have data to be imported into some other application, writing CSV files is just as easy as reading them.
-Use ``writer()`` to create an object for writing, then iterate over the rows, using ``writerow()`` to print them.
+Writing CSV files is just as easy as reading them.
+Use :func:`writer` to create an object for writing, then iterate over the rows, using :func:`writerow` to print them.

 .. include:: csv_writer.py
     :literal: